Medically reviewed by C.H. Weaver M.D. Medical editor 7/2021

 Chemotherapy is any treatment involving the use of drugs to kill cancer cells.
 Cancer chemotherapy may consist of single drugs or combinations of drugs, and can be administered through a vein, injected into a body cavity, or delivered orally in the form of a pill.

-Understand the Goals of Cancer Treatment with Chemotherapy
+Understand the Goals of Cancer Treatment with Systemic Therapy

 The goals of treatment with chemotherapy will depend largely on the type and stage of your cancer.
 If you’re currently undergoing or about to begin treatment with chemotherapy, you may want to understand the goals of your prescribed therapy.